by Seija Rankin | Tue., Jan. 9, 2018 10:00 AM

-At this weekend's One Love Manchester concert, all eyes were on Ariana Grande.
-And to many, the star they saw on the stage was a complete departure from who they used to know—and while it may seem like the tragedy of the past week, and the aftermath of the terrible suicide bombing at her May 22 concert, completely transformed the artist, it was actually the culmination of what has been a complete turnaround.
+At this summer's One Love Manchester concert, all eyes were on Ariana Grande.
+And to many, the star they saw on the stage was a complete departure from who they used to know—and while it may seem like the tragedy of the past week, and the aftermath of the terrible suicide bombing at her May 22 concert, transformed the artist, it was actually the culmination of what has been a complete turnaround.

 For many years, Ariana had a bit of a reputation as a slightly entitled, albeit talented, singer.
 The young star went through a variety of mini public relations crises, culminating in what came to be known as DonutGate.
 The leaked video of Grande licking an unsold donut and yelling out phrases like "I hate Americans," combined with rumors of being disrespectful towards members of her team and other iffy behavior, wasn't doing her reputation any favors.